manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 1. Since Commit-Lock is based on *quorum intersection*, safety does not rely on any synchrony.
 Indeed unlike the [Commit-Notify](https://decentralizedthoughts.github.io/2020-09-13-synchronous-consensus-omission-faults/) approach, Commit-Lock can be extended to an asynchronous model.

-2. This approach guarantees [uniform consensus](/2019-06-27-defining-consensus/) (so even omission faulty replicas commits on the same value).
+2. This approach guarantees [uniform consensus](/2019-06-27-defining-consensus/) (so even omission-faulty replicas commit on the same value).
 In essence, you do not commit before you have proof that the system is [committed](/2019-12-15-consensus-model-for-FLP/).

 3. This paradigm can be extended to tolerate malicious adversaries.
 For $n>2f$, by using [signatures and synchrony](/2019-11-10-authenticated-synchronous-bft/); and for $n>3f$, by using Byzantine Quorums that intersect by at least $f\+1$ replicas.